 COMPASS is a 12-hour Team mentoring program developed by spouses for spouses.
 (Virtual sessions have been modified to be a 9-hour program taught in three 3-hour sessions.)
 COMPASS focuses on spouses new to the Navy; however, all spouses are welcome.
 The standardized COMPASS Program was developed by volunteer spouses and is overseen by Naval Services FamilyLine.
-Naval Services FamilyLine is a non-profit 501(c)(3), volunteer organization serving Navy, Marine Corps, and Coast Guard families worldwide.
+Naval Services FamilyLine is a non-profit 501(c)(3), volunteer organization serving sea service families worldwide.

 What does COMPASS cover?

 Using a standardized curriculum, COMPASS introduces participants to many aspects of the Navy lifestyle: the Navy mission, history, customs and traditions, rights and benefits, pay, deployments, moving, interpersonal communication, and investing in self and the community.

 Who teaches the COMPASS course?